Learning Abroad Center

 Graphic Design Program

-Students can take any major course abroad.
+Students may be able to take major required courses abroad.
 Some courses have been pre-approved for equivalencies in your major.
 If coursework has not already been pre-approved, you may work with your academic adviser to approve the courses prior to departure or evaluate them upon return, especially for studio courses, which will be evaluated on the basis of portfolio work shown.
 Meet with your academic adviser to learn how to obtain academic approval.

-We recommend that no more than three of the Graphic Design professional sequence courses (Typography, GD Text and Image, GD Identity and Symbols, GD Packaging and Display, GD Integrative Campaign, Advanced Type, and Senior Seminar) be substituted with courses taken outside of the college (either transfer or study abroad).
-Photography, history, art history, and business major-related courses can be done abroad.
+We recommend that no more than two of the Graphic Design professional sequence courses (Typography, Text and Image, Identity and Symbols, Packaging and Display, Advanced Typography) be substituted with courses taken outside of the college (either transfer or study abroad).
+Major program electives and the business core can be done abroad.

-Note: There is some specific coursework in Packaging and Display and Integrative Campaign that may or may not be covered in a study abroad course, so it is important to confer with your academic adviser in the study abroad academic planning process.
+Note: There is some specific coursework in Packaging and Display that may or may not be covered in a study abroad course, so it is important to confer with your academic adviser and Eugene Park in the study abroad academic planning process.
+Only design courses will be considered for major program electives.
+Courses that are strictly fine arts (i.e. drawing, sculpture, ceramics) will not count towards the major.

 Internships